onShowcase/EducationPolicies/socialmediapolicy.md

 *	Photos should either contain no children or groups of 3-6 children, avoiding taking individual children where possible.
 * Employees should be aware that photos posted online may be resized by the platform they are uploaded to and so should consider what their photo would appear like if it is cropped either at the sides or the bottom.
 * Employees should also ensure they consider the backdrop of the photo or video they are taking, ensuring it is tidy, respectable and shows the school in a positive light.
+* Employees should remain sensitive to any children who appear uncomfortable.

 #### May (optional)
 * Employees may experiment with artistic photos, including close-ups and editing using image editing apps as long as the photo is not edited to such a degree that the content could be misconstrued.